Kevin-Patyk/Kevin-Patyk/README.md

 * Am working as a machine learning engineer 💻.
 * Enjoy reading, video games, and working out 🏋️.
 * Believe in supporting mental health awareness and advocating for a future where everyone has access to the care they need 💙.
+* Working in improving my skills in Rust 🦀.

 <p align="center">
   <img src="https://mystickermania.com/cdn/stickers/memes/ketnipz-relaxing-cat-meme-512x512.png" alt="Ketnipz Relaxing Cat Meme" width="150" />